 On May 18, 2021, the Company's board of directors approved the engagement in a series of agreements for the acquisition of a 100% stake in the shares of Pharmazone, an Israeli private company, which operates a pharmaceutical and medical cannabis trading house.

 Note 1 - General (Cont.)

 Other Holdings:

-During 2021, the Company engaged in a series of agreements for the acquisition or opening of 19 pharmacies, two trading house and one cannabis patient counseling center.
+During 2022, the Company engaged in a series of agreements for the acquisition or opening of 6 pharmacies.
 See also Note (8).

 Investments in the biomed sector: